nikitaKurtin/interviewQuestions/README.md

     1. Only one number is missing and between 1 and 100.
     2. Only one number is missing and Max value is unknown.
     3. Two numbers are missing and Max value is unknown.
-    4. Unknown amount of numbers are missing and Max value is unknown.
+    4. Unknown amount of missing numbers and Max value is unknown.

-4. Find duplicated number in array.
+4. Find biggest contiguous sub array.
-    1. Using sorting O(n^2).
-    2. Using additional memory O(n).
-    3. Without additional memory O(n).

 5. Shuffle an array.

+6. Count all digits in a number.
+    1. With type conversion .
+    2. Without type conversion.

+7. Find duplicated number in array, without using additional memory.
+    1. Using sorting.
+    2. Without sorting.

 ## Answers: